GreatArcStudios/unitypausemenu/README.md

 ![alt text](http://i.imgur.com/QvaVqvN.png)
-##Setup
+### Setup
 Just drag the pause menu prefab from the prefab folder into your scene, and then bring it into view by editing the x value of the PREFAB to 0 , y to 0 and Z to 0.
-##Updating
+### Updating
 Completely delete the pause menu **folder** and install the new version.

 If you have a custom prefab or manager you can always keep that version in a different folder and merge the changes from there.
+-
-##Things to note
+### Things to note
-Assign the main cam obj as the camera with your image effects like DOF and AO.
+1. Assign the main cam obj as the camera with your image effects like DOF and AO.

-The docs are located here: https://github.com/GreatArcStudios/UnityPauseMenuDocs
+2. The docs are located here: https://github.com/GreatArcStudios/UnityPauseMenuDocs
+3. **Special note for 5.4 and above:** you may ignore the _Coroutine Utlities_ folder and or update the script due to Unity 5.4's (and above) addition of a [WaitForSecondsRealTime](https://docs.unity3d.com/ScriptReference/WaitForSecondsRealtime.html)  method.

 ### Joystick/Controller support
 Using a joystick/controller should work fine.
 Just remeber to change the highlighted dropdown to Joystick.
 ![alt text](http://i.imgur.com/Pf7poMk.png)